3nr1c/structure/README.md

     )
 ));
 ```
-As you can see, it has a recursive definition
+As you can see, it has a recursive definition.

 ## Working with Value Sets